 Music Mark expects that all its members and partners will:

-• Work individually and collectively to actively break down real and perceived barriers of all types, and facilitate participation in many forms of music by all children and young people;
+- Work individually and collectively to actively break down real and perceived barriers of all types, and facilitate participation in many forms of music

-• Advocate widely for rigorous Music Education in all its forms.
+- Advocate widely for music education in all its forms

 Members and partners will not: